Liang Sicheng: Early life

 Liang Sicheng was born on 20 April 1901 in Tokyo, Japan, where his father, prolific scholar and reformist Liang Qichao, was in exile from China after the failed Hundred Days' Reform.
 During the waning years of the Qing dynasty, China's last imperial dynasty, the empire endured a series of foreign invasions and domestic struggles, beginning with the first Opium War in 1840.
 In 1898 the Guangxu Emperor, led by a circle of advisers, attempted to introduce drastic reforms to bring China onto the path to modernity.
 Liang was a leader of this movement.
 However, in the face of opposition from conservatives in the Qing court, the movement failed.
-The Empress Dowager Cixi, the emperor's adoptive mother and the power behind the throne, imprisoned the emperor, and executed many of the movement's leaders.
+The Empress Dowager Cixi, the emperor's adoptive mother and the power behind the throne, imprisoned the emperor and executed many of the movement's leaders.
 Liang Qichao took refuge in Japan, where his eldest son was born.

 After the Qing dynasty fell in 1911, Liang Sicheng's father returned to China from his exile in Japan.
-He briefly served in the government of the newly established Republic, which was taken over by a faction of warlords in Northern China (the "Beiyang clique", meaning Northern Ocean).
+He briefly served in the government of the newly established Republic, which was taken over by a faction of warlords in Northern China (the "Beiyang clique").
 Liang Qichao quit his government post and initiated a social and literary movement to introduce modern, Western thought to Chinese society.

 Liang Sicheng was educated by his father in this progressive environment.
 In 1915, Liang entered Tsinghua College, a preparatory school in Beijing.
 (This college later became Tsinghua University.)
 In 1924, he and Lin went to University of Pennsylvania funded by the Boxer Indemnity Scholarship Program to study architecture under Paul Cret.
 Three years later, Liang received his master's degree in architecture.
 He greatly benefited from his education in America, which also prepared him for his future career as a scholar and professor in China.

 In 1928, Liang married Lin Huiyin (known in English as Phyllis Lin), who had studied with him at the University of Pennsylvania and became an equally renowned scholar.
 She was recognized as an artist, architect and poet, admired by and friends with several famous scholars of her time, such as poet Xu Zhimo (with whom she also had a brief relationship), philosopher Jin Yuelin and economist Chen Daisun.